One of my advertising agency business development clients asked me today if cold calling was better than doing nothing.

 The Actual Call

 The most important thing is to be cool.
-You are making this call because ABC Corporation should be using your services and if you have the right pitch, they will want to hear you out.
+You are making this call because ABC Corporation should be using your services.
+If you have the value-base pitch, they will want to hear you out.
 You have to believe that or why are you making the call in the first place?
 Next…

 - Decide if you want to call the prospect and have them take the call or want to do a warm-up voicemail shot across the bow via leaving an off-hours message (in fact, you must always be prepared with a pre-packaged message script.)

 - Have specific call objectives and a scripted opening.
 Be prepared should they actually pick up.
-You are probably not as glib as Robert Di Niro so a bit of prep is a good idea.
+You are probably not as glib as Gary Vaynerchuck so a bit of prep is a good idea.

 - Timing is critical.
 I usually avoid Monday mornings or Friday afternoons.